yuantailing/cgservice/README.md

 1. Apache2 `ServerName` is not properly configured, so you will always visit the default website.
 1. Ensure ftp user roots exist and have the proper owner, or vsftpd will fail.
-1. The default vsftpd passwords are weak and public available.
+1. The default vsftpd passwords are unsafe.
-1. The default pptp password and l2tp password are weak and public available.
+1. The default pptp password and l2tp password are unsafe.
+1. L2tp needs to oad the IPsec af_key kernel module on the Docker host: `sudo modprobe af_key`.
 1. OpenVPN key file is broken and openvpn will fail.
 Please use the correct key file.
-1. OpenVPN `CLIENT_SECRET` is weak.
+1. OpenVPN `CLIENT_SECRET` is unsafe.
 1. The default mysql root password is unsafe, please login to phpmyadmin and change it.
 1. Create a database and db user, and then config cgserver to the correct database.
-1. Futher configure cgserver.
+1. Configure GitHub OAuth for cgserver.
 1. The default svn admin password is unsafe, please login to svn and change it.
 1. Letsencrypt domain name is not properly configured, so it's failed to issue SSL certificates.
-1. Edit apache2 *\*-le-ssl.conf* to use SSL, and edit HTTP configs to redirect to HTTPS.
+1. Edit apache2 (and netredirect) *\*-le-ssl.conf* to use SSL, and edit HTTP configs to redirect to HTTPS.
-1. Force vsftpd to use SSL connections.
+1. Edit *.env* to force vsftpd to use SSL connections.
+1. If your server is out of Tsinghua University, please change `ms-dns` to another DNS server in *pptp/conf/pptpd-options*.
 1. Add a service to run letsencrypt in cycle to renew certificates.
 1. Add a service to run backup in cycle.